Table of Contents

 It’s time for a more aggressive tactic in discovering relevant B2B influencers in your niche.

 The good news is, there’s no need to utilize fancy tools or do some number-crunching for this step.
-By establishing your brand’s presence on networks like LinkedIn and Quora, your next professional brand advocate could only a few clicks away.
+By establishing your brand’s presence on networks like LinkedIn and Quora, your next professional brand advocate could be only a few clicks away.

 Similar to all modern social media networks, LinkedIn comes with a fully functional search bar that helps you find relevant pages using keywords.